Rozdandy/africadelishms3/README.md

 In addition to the aforementioned user objectives above, as an Admin, i would like:

- *  be able add new categories.
+ *  be able add new categories and recipes.
- *  edit categories, in order to update categories.
+ *  edit categories and recipes, in order to update them.
- *  delete categories, in order to regulate and coordinates all rescipes.
+ *  delete categories, and recipes, in order to regulate and coordinates them.

 ### Developer objectives